vmarchesin/react-konami-code/README.md

 ## Children

-The content to be displayed should be passed as `children` inside the `Konami` component.
+The content to be displayed should be passed as `children` inside the `Konami` component, and it will be wrapped inside a div.
 You can however not pass any children, and then just use the [`action`](#action) callback to fire your easter egg.

 You can pass `children` and [`action`](#action) at the same time to display some content and fire a secondary action.